AbsolutelySaurabh/NotesApp/README.md

 # NotesApp
 This is a Note Maker app which can be used to take notes.
-It includes user authentication using FireBase.
+It includes user authentication using Firebase.